Time To Get ‘Responsible’ With Money & Finance?

 First of all, when you take a look at the banks and major lenders of the world, it’s fair to say that some of their customers aren’t necessarily people you would buy from.
 It might be the companies with unsustainable business models that are destroying vast swathes of the planet’s rainforests.
 Lenders could be funding huge, multinational corporations that are investing in fossil fuels, animal testing, or partake in tax avoidance.

 Banks have also been pulled up on their involvement in criminal activity around the world, too.
-Ultimately, if you put your savings in an account, you want to know that your money is going to be used for good causes that you support, rather than funding those you abhor.
+Ultimately, whether you’re depositing your personal or business savings into an account like this Atmos high-yield nonprofit savings account, for example, you want to know that your money is going to be used for good causes that you support, rather than funding those you abhor.

-The big question is, what sort of steps should you take to ensure you are borrowing from the right people, saving in the right banks, and investing in the right companies?
-We’re going to explore everything you need to know in this post, so read on to find out more about getting responsible with money and finance.
+The big question is, what steps should you take to ensure you are borrowing from the right lenders, saving in the right banks, and investing in the right companies?
+In this post, we’ll explore everything you need to know about finding a sustainable bank.
+Read on to learn more about making responsible financial decisions and managing your money wisely.

 Responsible borrowing